-Take a look at our annual study about the best airports in the world according to the opinion of eDreams’ travelers.
+Take a look at our annual study about the best airports in the world according to the opinion of eDreams’ travellers.

 Here are 10 of the most beautiful airports in the world – both functional and complex works of art and architecture.
-Just looking at them can relieve all the stress of travelers passing through their doors!
+Just looking at them can relieve all the stress of travellers passing through their doors!

 Incheon International Airport, Incheon, South Korea

 Inauguration date: 2001

-Interesting fact: The largest airport in South Korea and one of the largest and busiest in the world.
+Interesting fact: This is the busiest airport in the world, and is the largest airport in South Korea.
 Since 2005, it has consecutively been rated as the best airport in the world by the Airports Council International.
 It has also received the full 5 stars in ranking from Skytrax.
 Incheon Airport offers a golf course, spa, private dorms, a casino, and indoor gardens.

 Dubai World Central International Airport, Dubai, UAE

 Inauguration date: 2010

-Interesting fact: When it’s fully completed, the Al Maktoum International Airport will be the largest in the world with five runways and four terminals.
+Interesting fact: When it’s fully completed, the Al Maktoum International Airport will be the biggest airport in the world with five runways and four terminals.
 This beautiful airport will have a maximum capacity of 160 million passengers and 12 million tons of cargo per year.

 Menara International Airport, Marrakech, Morocco

 Inauguration date: 1952

 Interesting fact: The only airport in Marrakech is the Menara International Airport.
 Although it is very small and simple (eg no boarding jetways), it is one of the most beautiful airports in the world due to its façade created during a recent expansion.

 Denver International Airport, Colorado, USA